jbreitfelder/Cosmic_ballet/Readme.md

 The application also allows you to see some predefined examples :

 * A comet enters the Earth/Moon system
-* Betelguese decides to visit the solar system (represented by Jupiter and the Sun)
+* Betelgeuse decides to visit the solar system (represented by Jupiter and the Sun)
 * A planet tries to survive in a binary stellar system

 You can choose between two ways of looking at the trajectories :